xebia-functional/sd-workshop-25/README.md

 It spins a server with almost no ceremony, making it a perfect library for prototyping and figuring things out.

 Website: https://com-lihaoyi.github.io/cask/

-### Validator
-The validator will be implemented in many of the various ways Scala allows us to do it.
-This way, we will experience the pros and cons of each technique.
-The techniques are grouped in 3 conceptual units:
-1. Scala's building blocks
-2. Scala's basic metaprogramming
-3. Scala's Domain Driven Design libraries

-#### Scala's building blocks
-Many of Scala's building blocks are present in other languages.
-If you are not a Scala developer, these similarity will help you understand the second and third block better.

-Each of the building blocks provides you with some way of validating inputs and building valid instances of the IDs.
-We will explore and compare:
-- Algebraic Data types (ADTs)
-- Enums (Enumerations)
-- Classes
-- Type aliases
-- Value classes
-- Classes with validation (assertions)
-- Value Classes with error handling

-#### Scala's basic metaprogramming
-Scala 3 metaprogramming has been redesigned from Scala 2 metaprogramming.
-Opaque types -a zero cost abstraction - allows you to use techniques of metaprogramming.
-Opaque types are flexible and powerful enough to create robust DDD types.
-It just looks like normal code.
-The block explores 3 usages of opaque types:
-- Opaque Types with compile time errors
-- Opaque Types with validation
-- Opaque Types with error handling

-#### Scala's DDD libraries
-1. NeoType
-2. Iron

-##### NeoType

-##### Iron